- Annual Conference

 Online membership payment is available at our website: www.pamla.org

-Everyone listed in the program must pay the conference registration fee by October 1, 2015 at the very latest, in addition to having paid their 2015 PAMLA Membership.
+Everyone listed in the program must pay the conference registration fee by October 1, 2016 at the very latest, in addition to having paid their 2016 PAMLA Membership (by July 15).
 After October 1, a $10 late fee will apply.
 Registration materials will be made available online.
+There is a combined membership/conference fee option, should you wish to pay both fees at one time.

 Students and faculty from the host institution who are not on the program may attend sessions and non-fee activities without paying the registration fee or membership dues (although they are invited to join PAMLA at our very reasonable rates).